sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-23-gods-fatherly-care-for-the-just-looks-past-our-sins-and-reaches-even-to-our-descendants.md

 ---
 published: true
+title: >-
-title: God’s Fatherly care for the Just looks past our sins, and reaches even to our descendants
+  God’s Fatherly care for the Just looks past our sins, and reaches even to our descendants
 archiveSlug: sinnersguide00luis
 archivePage: '133'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 83
 ---

 > This protection not only delivers the just from evil and leads them to good, but turns to their profit the sins into which they are sometimes permitted to fall.